-In southeastern Texas surrounded by farmland, Rosendin Renewable Energy Group is building the largest solar power project in the state.
-The Aktina Renewable Power Project calls for the installation of 1.4 million solar modules across 4,000 acres in Wharton County, located outside the Houston Metro area.
+In southeastern Texas surrounded by farmland, Rosendin Renewable Energy Group built one of the largest solar power projects in the state.
+The Aktina Renewable Power Project called for installing 1.4 million solar modules across 4,000 acres in Wharton County, located outside the Houston Metro area.

 Rosendin partnered on the 500MWac/631MWdc solar installation with Tokyo Gas America, Ltd. (TGA), a wholly-owned subsidiary of Japan’s largest provider of city gas, Tokyo Gas Co.
 Ltd. (Tokyo Gas).

-Aktina will provide the capacity to generate 500MWac/631MWdc of renewable energy, enough to power 100,000 homes annually.
-To meet growing regional demand, the power generated at Aktina will be brought online in blocks starting in mid-2021 and sold to the ERCOT wholesale market.
+Aktina provides the capacity to generate 500MWac/631MWdc of renewable energy, enough to power 100,000 homes annually.
+To meet growing regional demand, the power generated at Aktina was brought online in blocks starting in mid-2021 and sold to the ERCOT wholesale market.

-To construct the Aktina facility, Rosendin will hire 500 employees and union contractors with the International Brotherhood of Electrical Workers (IBEW) following all COVID-19 safety protocols.
+To construct the Aktina facility, Rosendin hired 500 employees and union contractors with the International Brotherhood of Electrical Workers (IBEW) following all COVID-19 safety protocols.